Planning Literature Reviews

 Now you can try writing a paragraph that synthesizes the sources under one of your groups of notes.
 If you can include synthesized paragraphs like this throughout your paper, your literature review will be much more sophisticated than a simple annotated bibliography or descriptive report—you will show that you understand the areas of inquiry in your field and how researchers are approaching your topic.

 Step 6: Check Out an Example

 As a final step, watch this video to review the steps and check out an example.

-Now that you've started organizing your notes into themes, patterns, and idea umbrellas, you're ready to structure your paper.
-So we'll take a break from working with notes and move on to the structure of a literature review.
+Now that you've started organizing your notes into themes, patterns, and idea umbrellas, you're ready to start thinking about the structure of your paper.
+So we'll take a break from working with notes and think through the structure of a literature review.

 11.2 Structure Your Paper

 A Literature Review follows a general structure.
 As you start organizing your ideas and formulating what you want to say, think about how and where your ideas will fall into this basic structure: